 |Date||County||Town||No. WBC Adults|

-Click HERE for a summary of this year's WBC trapping results!
+Click HERE for the 2012 summary of WBC trapping results!

 Results from the NYS Weekly Field Crops Pest Report that contains additonal WBC survey data can be found at: http://nysipm.cornell.edu/fieldcrops/tag/pestrpt/default.asp

 Please visit Pest Watch for information on several key pests: http://www.pestwatch.psu.edu/

 information, please visit the following websites:

 The brown marmorated stink bug (BMSB), Halyomorpha halys, is one of the latest exotic invasive pests to reach northern New England, and it is expected to have a major impact on vegetable and fruit production in the future.
 There have been several sightings in Vermont in 2011 and 2012.
 It is known to feed on over 300 plants, many of which are important food crops.
 Damage to crops in New Jersey and Pennsylvania in 2011 was estimated to be in the millions.
 It also is a serious nuisance pest, when it enters homes in the fall in large numbers.
 To date, no chemical pesticide or biological control agent has been found to be particularly effective.
 UVM ERL scientists have been testing the effectiveness of the commercial insect-killing fungus Botanigard against the adult stage in laboratory trials.
 Three concentrations of the fungus were tested, and the highest rate killed 67-100% of the adults within 12 days.
 More research is needed to determine how best to use this microbial product under field conditions.